Array

 Provides extended utility functions on Arrays.

-WARNING: If you are looking for a list that can grow and shrink in size, it is recommended you use either the Buffer class or the List class for those purposes.
-Arrays must be created with a fixed size.
+If you are looking for a list that can grow and shrink in size, it is recommended you use either the Buffer or List data structure for those purposes.

 Import from the base library to use this module.